panutka1/TaskManager/README.md

 ## Future Improvements

 * PostgreSQL database
-* CI/CD pipeline with GitHub Actions
-* Deployment on AWS
 * Reverse proxy with Nginx
 * HTTPS with Let's Encrypt
 * Monitoring with Prometheus and Grafana